In this article

 ohne’s landing page headline includes the word “free” which also effectively grabs the attention of people.
 On top of that, they also chose a playful way to imitate the notion of whispering a secret to readers by using the word “psst”.

-When people click onto your referral landing page, they’re expecting to know what they can get out of it.
+When people click on your referral landing page, they’re expecting to know what they can get out of it.
 And that’s where mentioning your incentives is important.

 The most commonly used phrase is “Give $20, Get $20”.
 Front Of The Pack goes straight to the point by using it in their headline.